Introduction

 4. Professional Independence

-• Freelancers pick clients and assignments.
-Not being linked to a firm or boss gives them more creative flexibility.
+- Freelancers pick clients and assignments.
+Being independent from a firm or boss affords them greater creative flexibility.

 Challenges of Salesforce Developer Freelance Work